 But, while flying north of Harper dry lake, after two master control warning lights and a center-of-gravity warning light illuminated.
 An automatic system that normally transfers fuel was disengaged, having been set to manual control for the purposes of the test flight.
 But the warning lights indicating fuel had not been shifted did not light.
 As the plane's movable wings were manually swung forward for a low-altitude test, the bomber's center of gravity thus stayed toward the tail, causing the bomber to rear up at a 70° angle, forcing the plane's nose upwards, and stalling the plane.
 The B-1 started to tumble into a spin earthward from an altitude of 4,200 feet.

 A F-111 chase plane radioed to co-pilot Doug Benefield, "How are you doing, Doug?"

 Benefield replied, "We may have to punch it.
 We have to punch."

-At 1,515, feet above the ground, command pilot Richard Reynolds said "we got to get out" and pulled the ejection handle, launching the B-1A's escape capsule.
+At 1,515 feet above the ground, command pilot Richard Reynolds said "we got to get out" and pulled the ejection handle, launching the B-1A's escape capsule.
 Nine seconds later, the unmanned "Lancer" - with 90,000 pounds of fuel - impacted the desert floor.

 We are currently searching for photos of the crash site taken during the investigation.
 If you have any - please contact us.

 The B-1A, 74-0159, in flight during early testing.